 If you wish to learn more about the role, we encourage applicants to speak with current RAs, Community Coordinators or Area Coordinators.
 Also check our campus advertisements for dates and times of information sessions.

-Resident Advisor applications are now open for the 2021-2022 school year.
+We recruit a year in advance for Resident Advisor positions.
+Resident Advisor applications for the 2022-2023 school year will open on October 1st, 2021.
 Please visit https://uc.erezlife.com and login with your 6 + 2 and password to access the application.
-Applications for new Resident Advisor candidates are due on November 25th, 2020.
-Interviews will take place during the spring semester.
+Applications for new Resident Advisor candidates are due on November 28th, 2021.
+Interviews will take place during the early spring semester.

 RA Virtual Information Sessions

 Interested in finding out more information on the RA position?
-Attend a virtual information session!
+Attend an information session to get your questions answered!

 Unable to attend a session or want more information?
 Check out our Canvas page for more information on the RA position.